joshskidmore/gpd-micropc-arch-guide/README.md

   1. Download standard Arch linux ISO
   2. Write ISO to USB drive
   3. Boot MicroPC and tap `F7`
-  4. _IMMEDIATELY_ hit `e` which edits the kernel options and add ` nomodeset=1` to the end of the options and hit enter.
+  4. _IMMEDIATELY_ hit `e` which edits the kernel options and add ` nomodeset=1` to the end of the options and hit enter. *NOTE: You might not see the end of the kernel options on the MicroPC display.
+You can either connect an external display via HDMI or conservatively arrow right and shoot in the blind.
+If you do the later, make sure to add the space before `nomodeset=1`.
   4. In the options, select the USB device containing Arch
   5. Reformat `sda` disk